ahmedmabdi/ECS/README.md

 ---
 ## Project Overview

-This project demonstrates a full cloud deployment of **Umami Analytics** on AWS using **Terraform, Docker, and ECS Fargate**, with a cost-optimized setup for demos:
+This project demonstrates a full cloud deployment of **Umami** on AWS using **Terraform, Docker, and ECS Fargate**, with a cost-optimized setup for demos:

 - **Infrastructure as Code**: Terraform provisions VPC and contents, IAM roles, RDS, ECS, ACM, SSM and Cloudwatch.
 - **Containerized Deployment**: Docker images stored in ECR, deployed on ECS Fargate with ALB and auto-scaling.